Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable7.md

 - In addition to your design and simulation, you'll also need to provide a [Bill of Materials](https://en.wikipedia.org/wiki/Bill_of_materials) which should include DigiKey prices and part numbers for every electrical component.

-**D**: With the above information in mind, as part of your deliverables for this week, you should submit an early design for your power supply.
+**P**: With the above information in mind, as part of your deliverables for this week, you should submit an early design for your power supply.
 It can be anything from just an idea for your design, all the way up to an initial schematic. **Do Not Stress** about this deliverable, it is simply to make sure you have started thinking about your power supply design.
+Design files can include a description (with pictures) of the design, schematics, breadboard pictures, etc.

 # Summary

 In summary, for this week you need to:

-1. Submit your **D** deliverables (Etch-A-Sketch video, (very) early power supply design) to the Design Deliverables 7 assignment folder on ELC.
+1. Submit your **D** deliverables (Etch-A-Sketch video) to the Design Deliverables 7 assignment folder on ELC.
 You do not need to submit code on ELC, just make sure your GitHub repository is up to date and contains the needed scripts.

+2. Prepare for your in-person demonstration.

+3. Submit your **P** deliverable (early power supply design) to the Progress Deliverables 7 assignment folder on ELC.

-3. Update your User Manual and Technical Documentation with your findings.
+4. Update your User Manual and Technical Documentation with your findings.

-4. Submit your Weekly Project Management Report to the Deliverable 7 assignment folder on ELC.
+5. Submit your Weekly Project Management Report to the Deliverable 7 assignment folder on ELC.